Carnivore (DCS-1000)

 Documented deployments

-2. Stephen P. Smith, et al., Independent Technical Review of the Carnivore System: Final Report, Illinois Institute of Technology Research Institute, 8 December 2000 — the principal institutional technical review commissioned by the Department of Justice.
+2. Stephen P. Smith, et al., Independent Technical Review of the Carnivore System: Final Report, Illinois Institute of Technology Research Institute, 8 December 2000 — the principal technical review commissioned by the Department of Justice.

-4. Office of the Inspector General, US Department of Justice, Implementation of the Communications Assistance for Law Enforcement Act, March 2006 — the principal institutional review of the post-Carnivore CALEA institutional framework.
+4. Office of the Inspector General, US Department of Justice, Implementation of the Communications Assistance for Law Enforcement Act, March 2006 — the principal institutional review of the post-Carnivore CALEA framework.

 5. House Judiciary Subcommittee on the Constitution, Fourth Amendment Issues Raised by the FBI's "Carnivore" Program, hearings of 24 July 2000 — the principal Congressional-oversight hearing on the system.